xapian/xapian/xapian-applications/omega/docs/overview.rst

 omindex has built-in support for indexing HTML, PHP, text files, CSV (Comma-Separated Values) files, SVG, Atom feeds, and AbiWord documents.
-It can also index a number of other formats using external programs.
-Filter programs are run with CPU, time and memory limits to prevent a runaway filter from blocking indexing of other files.
+It can also index a number of other formats using external programs or libraries.
+Filter programs and libraries are run with CPU, time and memory limits to prevent them from blocking indexing of other files or crashing omindex.
+If for one format both options are available, libraries would be preferred because they have a better runtime behaviour.

 The way omindex decides how to index a file is based around MIME content-types.
 First of all omindex will look up a file's extension in its extension to MIME